 Fear of the dentist is one of the most common fears across Europe and North America.
-Recent research in the British Dental Journal suggesting that over 50% of the UK population claim to be anxious about visits to the dentist, while the British Society of Dental Hygiene and Therapy suggest a further 36% are moderately anxious and approximately 12% are dentally phobic.
+Recent research in the British Dental Journal suggesting that over 50% of the UK population claim to experience dental fear when visiting the dentist, while the British Society of Dental Hygiene and Therapy suggest a further 36% are moderately anxious and approximately 12% are dentally phobic.

 This is despite huge advances in dental care over the past 100 years.
 Pain relief is now routinely used and very effective, there have been improvements in the way diseased teeth are treated.
 Other developments include: minimally invasive (non-drill based) treatments to remove decay and save teeth; improvements in materials used to restore teeth; and in training for dentists on the importance of communication and person-centred care.
 And yet dental fear remains widespread.

 The media certainly enjoy running horror stories about dentistry.
 In 2016 the Guardian ran a piece on the Dutch dentist Jacobus Van Nierop who was sentenced to 8 years in prison in France for “mutilating the mouths of more than 100 patients” when he “pulled out healthy teeth, broke patients’ jaws, and caused abscesses and blood poisoning”.
 In May 2019 the BBC ran a story under the headline “HIV fear over ‘dirty’ dental equipment” about a dental hygienist who used dirty equipment to treat 563 patients who were offered blood tests over fear that they may have been exposed to HIV or Hepatitis.
 These stories are horrific, but the reality is that these events are extremely rare.
 We have come a long way from the historical images of tooth drawers and barber-surgeons yanking teeth out in public with huge pliers and no pain relief.
 The problem now, I would argue, is more insidious and less visceral.